sta210-sp20/website/content/syllabus.md

 Individual homework extensions will only be given for extenuating circumstances.
 There must be notification from your academic dean about the need for an extension before the homework deadline.
 We do not grant extensions after the assignment is due.

-To accommodate unexpected and tempororary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest homework grade will be dropped at the end of the semester.
+To accommodate unexpected and temporary situations (e.g. interviews and other travel, unusually busy weeks, short term illness, etc.), the lowest homework grade will be dropped at the end of the semester.

 <br>
 <br>